 This recipe delivers intense flavor and elegant results.
+This is a fun and interesting entree to serve for dinner guests or a romantic Valentine’s Day dinner.
 And, it requires almost no effort; everything is cooked together in one packet or papillote.
 And if you do not want to do packets, a glass baking pan will work too.

 En Papillote is a French cooking method that means to cook “in paper.”
 The food is baked in a folded parchment paper packet, which seals in the moisture and allows the flavors to blend while the ingredients steam and cook.